deriv-com/smarttrader/README.md

    git remote add upstream git@github.com:deriv-com/binary-static.git
    ```

+6. **Ensure you are running node version 14**

+   - Check node version `node -v`
+   - Check list of available node versions `nvm ls`
+   - To install node 14 `nvm install 14`
+   - To change between different node versions `nvm use {version number}`

-6. **Install your dependencies:**
+7. **Install your dependencies:**

    ```sh
      npm ci
    ```

-7. **To start developing:**
+8. **To start developing:**

    ```sh
    npm run start
    ```

-8. **Open the source code and start editing!**
+9. **Open the source code and start editing!**

    Your site is now running at [https://localhost:443](https://localhost:443)

 ## Preview on your local machine

-- To preview your changes locally, run `sudo grunt serve`
+- To preview your changes locally, run `npm run serve`
    - It will watch for Javascript or CSS changes and will rebuild on every change you make.
+- Go to [https://localhost/en/endpoint.html](https://localhost/en/endpoint.html) and change App ID and Server
+- Login with test account

 - To test changes made to templates, you need to re-compile them:
   - `grunt shell:compile_dev` to re-compile all templates.
   - `grunt shell:compile_dev --path=about-us` to re-compile only template(s) which serve about-us path in URL.
 - To fix eslint errors run `npm run eslint`

 ## Test link deployment
+### Deploy your changes on Vercel (Recommended Option)

+1. Commit, push your changes, and create pull request.
+Vercel will automatically deploy your application.

+2. Register your application [here](https://developers.binary.com/applications/).
+This will give you the ability to redirect back to your deployed page after login.
+    Use `https://YOUR_VERCEL_LINK/binary-static/en/logged_inws.html` for the Redirect URL and `https://YOUR_VERCEL_LINK/binary-static/en/redirect.html` for the Verification URL.
+    - Have api key ready from deriv app account in order to register
+    - Make note of your App ID to update in redmine card

-You can manually deploy your test link using gh-pages with the following configurations:
+Alternatively, you can manually deploy your test link using gh-pages with the following configurations:

-### Deploy to your gh-pages for the first time
+### Deploy to your gh-pages for the first time (Alternate Option)

 1. Register your application [here](https://developers.binary.com/applications/).
 This will give you the ability to redirect back to your Github pages after login.
     Use `https://YOUR_ORGANMIZATION_NAME.github.io/binary-static/en/logged_inws.html` for the Redirect URL and `https://YOUR_ORGANMIZATION_NAME.github.io/binary-static/en/redirect.html` for the Verification URL.